fsprojects/ProjectScaffold/docs/content/index.md

 * generates [documentation based on Markdown files](writing-docs.html#Markdown-files)
 * generates and push [NuGet](http://www.nuget.org) packages
 * and allows a simple [one step release process](release-process.html).

-## Getting started

-This scaffolding process can be used to generate the suggested structure of a typical .NET library.

 ### Cloning the project